isar/isar/docs/docs/queries.md

   .findAll(); // -> [43, 45, 48]
 ```

 As you can see, the result is sorted by the `size` index.
-If you want to reverse the sort order, you can set `sort` to `Sort.desc`:
+If you want to reverse the where clause sort order, you can set `sort` to `Sort.desc`:

 ```dart
 final bigShoesDesc = await isar.shoes.where(sort: Sort.desc)